enix/banana/docs/INSTALLATION.md

 generating temporary token to allow new agent(s) to register success! join your new agent(s) using:

-bananactl --vault-addr=https://banana.dev.enix.io:8200 init s.BVYt1Hj3eLn6NDPS2fJIKzfO enix <agent name>
+bananagent --vault-addr=https://banana.dev.enix.io:8200 init s.BVYt1Hj3eLn6NDPS2fJIKzfO enix <agent name>
 ```

 > The `new agent` command generates a token with a 1h TTL which has the required permissions to issue certificates from the client's agents PKI.
-The generated `bananactl` command can then be runned an unlimited amount of times to register multiple agents, while the token is still valid.
+The generated `bananagent` command can then be runned an unlimited amount of times to register multiple agents, while the token is still valid.

 * Copy/paste the command on each node that you'd like to initialize.